Uga, Anambra: Uga Air Strip

 Uga was only 27 kilometers to the North-east of Uli.
 Like Uli the strip at Uga was converted from a stretch of the main Orlu to Awka road.
 By the end of 1968, it was declared operational but only as a secondary strip to Uli and strictly for Government and Military usage only.
 The first known landing of a regular Military flight to Uga came on the night of 10/11 May 1969 when Jack Matlock and crew, flew one of his own DC-7CFs, into Uga.
 None relished the idea of using Uga airstrip again.
 The landing surface was not as good as Uli with considerable amounts of lose stone and shingles.
 The surface proved to be a major hazard especially when putting heavily laden DC-7CF into reverse pitch after landing.
 Contrary to popular belief, very few flights were made by DC-7s or L-1049Gs into Uga.
 Uga was the T-6Gs base, From here we took off for targets in the front line, Air Bases and in the back of enemy lines.
 The Headquarters chose the targets, we executed them.
 If necessary in emergency or with the Migs 17 overflying our base, we had South of Umuahia another airstrip at Mbawsi.
 The Migs 17 locate the airstrip and several retaliation attacks were carried out against the strip on 26 November and 1 December in the hope of either hitting the aircraft or rendering the strip sufficiently deniable for use.
 The NAF bombed and strafed Uga many times but never hit a plane or one of us.
 There is God.
 The bombs are not for us, O di naka Chukwu.

-Geography and Climate
+Geography

 Obizi is a spring located in Uga and a major source of potable water and water recreation.
 In 2017, the Anambra Government in partnership with World Bank spent about N1.2 billion to reactivate the Obizi Water Scheme.
 The water project was the biggest in the state and when completed, would be expected to provide water to Uga and 45 communities in Aguata and its environs.

+Climate

+In Uga, the dry season is muggy and partly cloudy, and the temperature is warm all year round.
+The wet season is oppressive and overcast.
+The average annual temperature ranges from 65 to 86 degrees Fahrenheit; it rarely falls below 58 or rises above 89.

+It is meaningless to talk about hot and cold seasons in Uga because the temperature changes there so little throughout the course of the year.